 We usually park up near the visitor centre and there’s ample car parking as well as a small cafe and toilet facilities, plus a bike hire and the go ape course too.
 There’s several maps here on clear signs which showcase all of the different routes you can take.
 The gruffalo trail is a fairly short wander around the forest, no more than a mile and it starts and ends right near the car park.
 There’s plenty of grassy space along the route to pause for a picnic and there’s two play parks in this area too.

-We were delighted to have found all of the characters and Arlo wanted to continue to explore the woods and so we decided to head off along one of the woodland trails.
+We were delighted to have found all of the characters which linked to the book and Arlo wanted to continue to explore the woods and so we decided to head off along one of the woodland trails, and I was happy to follow his lead.
 Cannock Chase is ideal for cycling and walking – with different routes clearly signposted to suit casual wanderers like ourselves or those more serious about their exercise.
 In fact part of the chase is being updated to create trails for the 2022 Commonwealth games so it’s going to get even better.

 We opted to take the Fair Oak trail which is signposted with green arrows.
 The valley and the pools are a haven for local wildlife and we took our time following the trail this afternoon, pausing to inspect animal burrows and to feed the ducks.
 This route also takes you along to the famed stepping stones, where you can cross the stream safely or opt for a little splash around.